ZAA365/202344670-ZAHRAAALAHMED-assignment2/README.md

 # 202344670-ZAHRAAALAHMED-assignment2
 # Assignment 2 – Interactive Features

-# 202344670-ZAHRAAALAHMED-assignment2

-# Assignment 2 – Interactive Portfolio Website

 ## Project Description
 This is an improved version of my personal portfolio website developed for Assignment 2.
 The goal of this version is to make the website more **interactive, dynamic, and user-friendly** compared to Assignment 1.

 The website showcases my background, projects, and contact information, while adding new interactive features such as a **personalized greeting system**, **user input handling**, and **data storage using localStorage**.